huuthuan-nguyen/deepcode/_posts/2022-08-05-reactjs-create-new-project.md

 ---
 layout: post
-title:  "Create new ReactJS project"
+title:  "Create new SolidJS project"
 author: kean
 image: assets/images/reactjs-banner.png
 categories:
-  - "reactjs"
+  - "solidjs"
 featured: true
 ---
-This guide will help you to create new whole new ReactJS project from scratch by using `create-react-app` tool.
+This guide will help you to create new whole new SolidJS project from scratch by using `create-react-app` tool.
 All you need is installed Nodejs on your computer.
 Then we can type a simple command to create new one.

 1. Create new React App with `create-react-app` tool
 ```shell